PickOranges/Engine3d/docs/README.md

 Exception will be throwed with detailed information, this makes debugging a rendering application much easier.

 ### 6. Scene Graph and Dirty Flag
 Organizes model nodes and meshes with a tree-like structure.
-The dirty flags can deferred the updates of unchanged models in the scene, this may be a double edged sword though (i.e. when the gameplay logics are included).
+The dirty flags can defer the updates of unchanged models in the scene, this may be a double edged sword though (i.e. when the gameplay logics are included).
 But for dealing with rendering tasks so far, dirty flag is good.

 ### 7. Resource Pool
 Static resources for reusing among different passes or effects.